-Poisson-Nernst-Planck (PNP) Equations with Size Effects.
-The energy functional and the procedures for handling it with variational calculus are central to the energetic variational approach (EnVarA) formulated by Liu, more than anyone else.
-Liu's approach is described in refs 75, 79-82, 84, 115, and 122-126.
-The "energy" of EnVarA is shown to correspond to the Helmholtz free energy of classical thermodynamics (in applicable equilibrium systems) in a recent article.127 The application of EnVarA to membranes,128 biological cells and tissues,77 and ions, in channels and bulk solution, is described in detail in refs 1 and 75-78 in a way that is accessible to physicists and chemists without extensive experience with variational methods.
+Poisson-Nernst-Planck (PNP) equations with size effects.
+The energy functional and the procedures for handling it with the variational calculus are central to the Energetic Variational Approach (EnVarA) formulated by Chun Liu, more than anyone else.
+Liu's approach is described in references.^{75,79-82,84,115,122-126} The 'energy' of EnVarA is shown to correspond to the Helmholtz free energy of classical thermodynamics (in applicable equilibrium systems) in the recent article127.
+The application of EnVarA to membranes128, biological cells and tissues77, and ions-in channels and bulk solution-is described in references,^{1,75-78}, hopefully in a way accessible to physicists and chemists without extensive experience with variational methods.